 - By the time this article is posted, I would be back in Singapore.
 So happy to be back home, where the temperature (even if it’s hot and humid) is what my body is most acclimatized to!
 Being in a cold place always helps me to appreciate the hot(ter) weather in Singapore!

-- The option to have vegan meals on flights today.
-I’m so glad that vegetarian/vegan options are becoming more prevalent nowadays, which I see as the result of the rise in society’s consciousness level.
+- The option to have different meal choices on flights today.
+I see this as the result of a rise in society’s consciousness level and catering to different needs.
 Here’s to healthier living!

 Share Your Results!

 What did you write in your gratitude note to yourself?
 What did you thank yourself for?
 Why should you thank yourself?
 Would you rather be anyone else in this lifetime, and if no, why?

 You are free to share your gratitude note with all of us.
 Take a picture/screenshot of your gratitude note and share that even if you like!